novix-sa/Pyplan/docs/User Guide/Model.md

     install_library( pypi_name, import_name=None )
     # for example
     install_library( 'bokeh', import_name=None )
-When a node with that
+When a node with that instruction is run for the first time, the mentioned library will be installed in a folder included in the folder where the model is saved.
+A new folder named Lib will be created

 ## Toolboxes
 Toolboxes are specific purpose nodes, which custom wizards associated to it, to help parametrize a function for producing certain result.